TommyPROM32

 M27C256

 The M27C256 chip needs two voltages for programming.
-The external power supply is providing 12.75V to VPP Out 1 for the the chip’s Vpp and A9 pins.
-The power supply is also providing 6.25V to VPP Out 2 for the chips Vcc.
+The external power supply is providing 12.75V to VPP Out 1 for the the chip’s Vpp pin.
+The power supply is also providing 6.25V to VPP Out 2 for the chips Vcc pin.
 Note the the chip’s Vcc is no longer connected to the system +5V.
 The two VPP Select switches should be in the low position for normal read operation and in the high position for programming.

 TommyPROM32 M27C256 programming